cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

-2. Place code that depends on the symbol within the try-block with the understanding that it will be skipped should an exception occur within the try-block before that line (as execution flows to a corresponding catch-block).
+2. Place code that depends on the symbol within the try-block with the understanding that it will be skipped should an exception occur within the try-block before that line (as execution flows to a corresponding catch block).

-   * This strategy often requires changes to multiple lines of code; however, it also often leads to a more elegent solution, as illustrated below:
+   * This strategy often requires changes to multiple lines of code; however, it also often leads to a more elegant solution, as illustrated below:

      ```java
      public static void main(String[] args) {